filamentphp/filament/packages/app/docs/01-installation.md

 - Laravel v8.0+
 - Livewire v2.0+

 This package is compatible with other Filament v3.x products.
-The [form builder](/docs/forms), [table builder](/docs/tables) and [notifications](/docs/notifications) come pre-installed with the package, and no other installation steps are required to use them within the App Framework.
+The [form builder](/docs/forms), [table builder](/docs/tables) and [notifications](/docs/notifications) come pre-installed with the package, and no other installation steps are required to use them within the app framework.

 ## Installation

-To get started with the App Framework, you can install it using the commands:
+To get started with the app framework, you can install it using the commands:

 ```bash
 composer require filament/filament:"^3.0"